040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 ## Verify

-Finally we can verify that the runner is working by executing a build.
+Finally we can verify that the runner is working properly by executing a build.
 The `.gitlab-ci.yml` below is an example to verify the runner is working properly.
 The build contains two stages.
 In the first stage an ascii art image is generated, stored in a file which is cached in S3.
 In the second stage the file is retrieved from the build cache.

 ```